Rhubarb: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Rhubarb aids in reducing cholesterol levels, particularly in patients with hypercholesterolemia or non-alcoholic fatty liver disease.
-Its richness in fiber might bind to bile salts, accelerating cholesterol excretion.
-Rhubarb components also reduce cholesterol synthesis.
+Rhubarb contributes to reducing cholesterol levels, notably in patients with hypercholesterolemia or nonalcoholic fatty liver disease.
+Its richness in fiber may bind to bile salts, accelerating cholesterol excretion.
+The components of rhubarb would also reduce cholesterol synthesis.

 Nephroprotective